UNSW-CEEM/NEMSEER/docs/source/quick_start.md

 ## What else can I query?

-`nemseer.download_raw_data()` provides feedback on whether dates and the forecast type are valid.
+{func}`download_raw_data() <nemseer.download_raw_data>` provides feedback on whether dates and the forecast type are valid.
 It will also let you know which tables are available if you enter an invalid table.

 If you want to query this information separately, you can use the calls below.